 Say Hi on Social Media

 We use #unstuckchurch on Twitter, and we start a real-time conversation each Wednesday morning when the episode drops.

 - Best Practices for Church Boards | Part 2 | Episode 170

 - Read through the book High Impact Church Boards with your team.

 - Take a look at our Unstuck Leadership Coaching options to see how we can help you build a healthy church staff.

-Join us on Thursday, December 17 at 1pm EST for a practical conversation to clarify the essential roles of the board and the staff team, and to help you position your church for healthy growth under aligned leadership.
+This practical conversation will help you clarify the essential roles of the board and the staff team, and help you position your church for healthy growth under aligned leadership.

 Write a Review—It Helps!

 Particularly on iTunes, your ratings and reviews really do help more pastors discover the podcast content I’m creating here.
 Would you take a minute to share your thoughts?
 Just open the the podcast on iTunes on your phone or computer, click Ratings & Reviews, and leave your opinion.

 Well, hey, everyone.
 Welcome to The Unstuck Church Podcast, where each week we’re exploring what it means to be an unstuck church.
 My name is Sean, and I’m filling in on hosting duties today for Amy.
 And I’m here with Tony Morgan.
 Tony, you’ve been without power for several days.
 Welcome back to civilization.